PlumpMath/demax/README.md

 # demax
-run emacs inside a Docker container over X
+run emacs inside a Docker container over X11 on a Mac